V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  1. Home all three of your axis.

  2. Get Readings
     * Touch plate
-     * If you are using the touch plate, you probe by using G38.2 Z0.
-When it gets there, take note of the current Z position (M114).
+     * If you are using the touch plate, You can use the probe tab for the Jackpot CNC controller or for the SKR Pro / Marlin- you probe by using G38.2 Z0 in the terminal window.
+     * When it gets there, take note of the current Z position (top of the Jackpot screen or terminal-M114).
 Then move it up and over to your X axis extreme and probe again, taking note of the Z axis position.
 Take the difference and adjust the side that moved furthest.
      * The way I have started to do this is Home and probe twice on each side.
 So G28 Z0, G38.2 Z0, M114, G28 Z0, G38.2 Z0, M114, Then move over G0 X1250, G28 Z0, G38.2 Z0, M114, G28 Z0, G38.2 Z0, M114.
 From there subtract the average of both sides, M666 Z0.5, M500.
 Then test again.
 G28 Z0, G38.2 Z0, M114, G28 Z0, G38.2 Z0, M114, Then move over G0 X1250, G28 Z0, G38.2 Z0, M114, G28 Z0, G38.2 Z0, M114.

    * Feeler Gauge